Chr1st1anSzech/Service-Manager/README.md

 Filtering should be possible on the basis of the groups in order to quickly have the most important things in view.

 ## Screenshots

 ![Files](Assets/MainPage.png)
+Fig.1 - Application in light design

 ![Files](Assets/MainPage-Dark.png)
+Fig.1 - Application in dark design